Fats, Oils & Grease (FOG)

 Overview

-• Creates pollution from potential sewer overflows
+• Pollution from potential sewer overflows

 • Decreased useful life of the sanitary system